Should You Write Your Website Content For Humans, or Robots?

 But your target customers are.

-Still, some businesses are so intent on improving their websites’ search ranking that they forget who their content is actually for—instead choosing to publish content they think Googlebots (aka “web crawlers,” aka “spiders”) will appreciate.
+Yet, some businesses are so focused on their websites' search rankings that they forget who their content is actually for.

 Here are just two ways.

-It’s content that speaks to the needs and concerns of your target audience.
+Content that speaks to the needs and concerns of your target audience.
+Your human audience.

 However, you don’t want to get so caught up in pacifying Google that you lose focus on your actual audience.

-It may sound cheesy, but in today’s modern economy, people want to know that businesses care about them and understand their needs.
-Consumers know they have options, and many prefer to invest their dollars in businesses that “get” them.
+In today’s competitive economy, people want to know your organization cares about them and understand their needs.
+Consumers have options.
+They prefer investing their dollars and attention in businesses that "get" them.

 The lesson here?
 Writing for robots doesn’t endear human customers to you.

 As mentioned above, inserting keywords into your online content is a solid way to improve your site’s ranking in Google search results.